syedasifraza/site-net-monitor/README.md

         "indices": {
              "202.134.11.1": {
                  "Ethernet1/23": "436233216",
-                 "Ethernet1/16": "436233728",
+                 "Ethernet1/24": "436233728",
              }
         },
         "https": {
             "use": true,
-            "https_key": "/root/testing/site-net-monitor/certs/host_key.pem",
+            "https_key": "/root/mount_location/site-net-monitor/certs/host_key.pem",
-            "https_cert": "/root/testing/site-net-monitor/certs/host_cert.pem",
+            "https_cert": "/root/mount_location/site-net-monitor/certs/host_cert.pem",
             "https_port": 443
         }
     }

-   Note: You can change the site-config.json file as per your site's information, and identification of interfaces and index number is important here.
+   Note: Add the identification of interfaces and index number which is important here and also selected the correct path of certs if you use different mount location.

 ## Step #4:
   Change the NetInfo.html (an example) file available inside NetInfo folder and add your site's network configuraiton details and toplogy information.

-    $$ vim NetInfo/NetInfo.html
+    $$ vim /root/mount_location/site-net-monitor/NetInfo/NetInfo.html

     OR you can also create your own NetInfo.html and copy into NetInfo folder.

-    $$ cp <LOCALTION_OF_YOUR_FILE> NetInfo/NetInfo.html
+    $$ cp <LOCALTION_OF_YOUR_FILE> /root/mount_location/site-net-monitor/NetInfo/NetInfo.html

 ## Step #5:
   Now run the docker image using following command:

-    $$ docker run --mount type=bind,source=/root/testing/site-net-monitor,target=/root/site-net-monitor -itd -p 443:443,8181:80 asifraza/wlcg-net-monitor:latest
+    $$ docker run --mount type=bind,source=/root/mount_location/site-net-monitor,target=/root/site-net-monitor -itd -p 443:443,8181:80 asifraza/wlcg-net-monitor:latest

   Note:
-    You can change the source location if you downloaded repository at different location, but target location should be same as in example.
+    You can change the source location if you downloaded repository at different mount location, but target location should be same as in example.
     You can also change the https port if you used different in site-config.json file.
 Also you need to open the PORT in your firewall.